 The forthcoming Web 3.0 Data Space is much bigger than any organization or corporation, it's a global phenomenon, both geographically and economically.
 Our company and our initiative are but humble prophets and preachers of this future change, its facilitators, but we won't in any way "control" or "own" this coming Web 3.0.

-Another good thing about our solutions is that the majority of technologies, protocols, and formats we use have already been invented and developed, and many of them are even open source.
+Another good thing about Web 3.0 Data Space is that the majority of technologies, protocols, and formats (e.g. Solid, DID, Linked Data, PKI etc) we use have already been invented and developed to some extent, and many of them are even open source.

-Our role is limited to putting them together in the right order and to adjusting them to the market needs.
+Our role is limited to putting them together in the right order and to adjusting them to the needs of specific industries and of the global Web 3.0 Data Space ecosystem as a whole.

 We believe that our innovation is not purely technical, but mainly organizational; most of the key economic advancements in human history have always been of that nature.